IIP-Design/styled-block-builder/docs/blocks/general.md

      - **[Timeline](/Style-Templates/blocks/timeline)**: Add up to 5 events to an interactive timeline with large images.

 2. Select **Configure Template** to bring up the block template editor window.
-3. Refer to the individual user guides for setting up each block.
+3. Refer to the individual user guides linked above for notes on setting up each block.

 ### Editing an Existing Block